tc39/proposal-shadowrealm/explainer.md

 - Template libraries
 - DOM Virtualization

-### <a name='ThirdPartyScripts'></a>Third Party Scripts
+### <a name='ThirdPartyScripts'></a>_Trusted_ Third Party Scripts

 We acknowledge that applications need a quick and simple execution of Third Party Scripts.
 There are cases where **many** scripts are executed for the same application.
 There isn't a need for a new host or agent.
+This is also not aiming for prevention over non-Trusted Third Party Scripts like malicious code or xss injections.
+Our focus is on multi libraries and building script blocks from different authors.

 The Realms API provides integrity preserving semantics - including built-ins - of root and incubator Realms, setting specific boundaries for the Environment Records.